 States around the U.S. have different regulations governing how regulated (contaminated) fill soils at redevelopment sites are managed, and whether they can be reused.
 The most common practice is what’s called “dig and dump”, or excavating soils with contaminant concentrations in exceedance of permitted levels, then hauling those soils to an area landfill to use […]

-Our 9th annual State of Brownfields Update was June 28, 2016.
-The program included A Look Back: 10 years of Minnesota Brownfields, updates from the Minnesota Pollution Control Agency and the Minnesota Department of Agriculture, and more.
-Presenters: Sandeep Burman– Minnesota Pollution Control Agency Deborah DeLuca – Duluth Seaway Port Authority Ken Haberman – Landmark Environmental […]
+The 9th annual State of Brownfields Update featured A Look Back: 10 years of Minnesota Brownfields, updates from the Minnesota Pollution Control Agency and the Minnesota Department of Agriculture, and more.
+Date: June 28, 2016 Speakers: Sandeep Burman- Minnesota Pollution Control Agency Deborah DeLuca – Duluth Seaway Port Authority Ken Haberman – Landmark Environmental Wayne Nelson – retired (formerly […]

-On February 3, 2016, 125 solar developers and brownfield redevelopment professionals met in St. Paul, to discuss new opportunities for solar development in Minnesota.
-Presentation links below: Trends in the Solar Energy Sector in MN – Lissa Pawlisch, UMN Clean Energy Teams Brightfields Considerations in a Nutshell – Mike Fisher, Impact 7G Xcel Energy Renewable […]
+Date: February 3, 2016 Minnesota Brownfields convened 125 solar developers and brownfield redevelopment professionals in St. Paul, to discuss new opportunities for solar development in Minnesota.
+Agenda Topics: Trends in the Solar Energy Sector in Minnesota – Lissa Pawlisch, UMN Clean Energy Teams Brightfields Considerations in a Nutshell – Mike Fisher, Impact 7G Xcel Energy […]

 MPCA held a July 14 meeting to address use of the SRVs and BTVs by the VIC, RCRA and Superfund programs only.
 These SRVs and BTVs are considered draft and are not to be used to evaluate sites at this time.
 The SRVs dated 6/2009 on the MPCA’s Remediation website should continue to be used until […]